Quickscribe Services Ltd.

 The amendments to the Act repeal the definition of "site profile" and replace it with a "site disclosure statement".
 The site disclosure statement is intended to provide a simplified process for identifying potential contaminated sites and will include, in most circumstances, a mandatory site investigation process.
 The investigation procedure is intended to assess whether past or ongoing uses on the subject property caused contamination to the site.

-Read the full article by David Giroday, Andrew Buckley with Stewart McDannold Stuart Barristers & Solicitors.
+Read the full article by David Giroday and Andrew Buckley with Stewart McDannold Stuart Barristers & Solicitors.

 Campaign Contributions, In-Stream Development